 Why Fertrell?
 Because it is a 100% organic vitamin, mineral, and microbial top quality and complete supplement for your chickens that is “unmatched by the competition”.
 Like you taking a high quality multi-vitamin vs a generic, your chickens will be better able to absorb and fully utilize the vitamins and minerals provided in H and H Feed.

 We strive to include a high quality, healthy, and sustainable variety of grains, seeds, and plant and animal protein sources.
 These combined with the Fertrell organic vitamins and minerals give your chickens the well rounded ration they will thrive on.
 We add no pesticides, medications, preservatives, or hormones to our feeds.

 Chickens are not vegetarians and neither is our feed thus providing a variety of amino acids for your birds to thrive on.
-A good old fashioned variety of seeds and grains combined with our protein pellets for minimal waste and maximum efficiency and feed conversion.
+Our Old Fashioned Layer ration includes variety of seeds and grains combined with our protein pellets for a feed your chickens will love!
 Due to the unique texture of our Layer ration it flows easily in standard chicken feeders thus eliminating the complaint common to all natural or organic chicken feed mash style rations.

 - Old Fashioned Layer

 Some of the ingredients included in varying amounts per ration include:

 - Organic Acadian sea kelp and or Organic seaweed meal